McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

     - For example, if you have different font attachments for episodes 1 and 2, make folders called `..\01` and `..\02`, with the attachments for episode 1 in `..\01` and those for episode 2 in `..\02`.

-- You should then add one of the folders as an attachment in mkvtoolnix before you export as `options.json`.
+- Add a file from one of the folders as an attachment in mkvtoolnix before you export as `options.json`.

+- When editing `options.json`:

+    - Edit the aforementioned attachment's `attachment-mime-type` to be `batch/attachment`.

+    - `attachment-name` can be left as-is.

-- When editing `options.json`, you should replace the episode number in the folder name with `EPNUM`.
+    - Replace the episode number in the folder name with `EPNUM`.

 ## License